aurmil/magento-customize-price-filter/README.md

 * Select "No" to disable subtraction of 0.01

 ## Changelog
+### 1.4
+* Fix for product count, with "Maximum Number of Price Intervals"

 ### 1.3
 * Magento CE 1.8 and 1.9 compatibility checked
 * Various minor changes and fixes